AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 #### 22 February 2018

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's filters and sedimentation tanks.
-The Dissolved Gas subteam’s goal is to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant, using a fluidized bed.
-The Fall 2018 subteam gathered literature, and designed and fabricated a small-scale prototype and an accompanying system.
-The Spring 2019 subteam will iterate improvements based on experimental data to work towards a prototype that may be scaled up for application in an AguaClara plant.
+The Dissolved Gas subteam’s goal is to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant.
+The Fall 2018 subteam gathered literature and designed and fabricated a small-scale prototype and an accompanying system, centered on the use of a fluidized bed reactor.
+The Spring 2019 subteam will iterate improvements based on experimental data to work toward a prototype that may be scaled up for application in an AguaClara plant.

 ## Table of Contents